RN19 - Sociology of Professions

-European Sociological Association, Research Network 19 “Sociology of Professions” Interim meeting 2020 in collaboration with the Utrecht University Focus area Professional Performance and the Utrecht University School of Governance, the Netherlands
+In collaboration with the Utrecht University Focus area Professional Performance and the Utrecht University School of Governance (USG).

 Coordinators: Christiane Schnell, Institute for Social Research, Frankfurt; Wieger Bakker, Utrecht University School of Governance; Helena Hirvonen, University of Eastern Finland; Mirko Noordegraaf, Utrecht University School of Governance

 Ongoing societal changes strongly influence professions, professionalism and professional practices.
 For instance, the internet affects the availability of information and the way in which people communicate; the pace of technological development – including big data and artificial intelligence – is leading to automation of a growing number of professional tasks; social media generate new pressures on professional work.
 Meanwhile, globalisation, migration and changing geopolitical relationships are affect how professional services are rendered.
 In addition, professionals are becoming more connected across organisational, sectoral and national boundaries.